 He reached the unconscious through the subconscious while maintaining sanity to perceive the correlation between irrational things.
 This paranoiac-critical method developed by Salvador helped him follow dadaism, where unreal things were juxtapositioned in a natural background, intriguing the viewer’s mind.

-By the time Salvador joined college, he had explored different methods and styles of artworks.
+By the time Artist Salvador Dali joined college, he had explored different methods and styles of artworks.
 He becomes friends with Luis Buñuel and Federico García Lorca in college, who are of significant importance in his career.
-Salvador then gets expelled from San Fernando Royal Academy of Fine Arts Special School of Painting, Sculpture and Engraving for his bad behavior, an act done deliberately to infuriate his father.
+Salvador then gets expelled from San Fernando Royal Academy of Fine Arts Special School of Painting, Sculpture, and Engraving for his bad behavior, an act that was done deliberately to infuriate his father.

 He then worked with his friend Buñuel on the film Un Chien Andalou, which was against the bourgeois way of living and had no logical explanation.
 The film was a conjuncture of real objects and unrealistic irrational situations.

 The movie was much talked about and applauded, but Artist Salvador Dali believed that it was only because it was a new concept and the meaning of the film was not understood by the audience.
 The experience he gained here helped Salvador to visualize more effectively.
 He later says that he could recall images with the same depth of details, but interpreted them in his own ways, like how we interpret the shape of a cloud.

 In 1927, Artist Salvador Dali joined the surreal movement officially, where he met Gala Eluard, his future wife.
 They both get into an affair and later get married.
 Hearing this, Salvador’s father disowns him for marrying a woman who is a mother and for bringing disgrace to the family.
 Both Salvador and Gala possessed eccentric qualities and were perfect for the other.